Signing up for credit cards through partner links earns us a commission. Here’s our full Advertising Policy.

-1. Know What’s Included With Your Elite Status or Award Program Membership
+Know What’s Included with Your Elite Status or Award Program Membership

-Resort fees usually include “bundled” amenities, like in-room Wi-Fi or bottled water.
-But if you have elite status (or are just a member of the hotel award program), some of these perks should already be free.
+Resort fees usually include “bundled” amenities, like in-room Wi-Fi, coffee and tea, or bottled water.
+If you have elite status (or are a member of the hotel award program), some of these perks should be free.

 Some hotels with free Wi-Fi include: